 We operate in highly competitive geographic and product markets, and some of our markets are dominated by competitors with greater resources.
 We cannot be certain that we could successfully compete for sales to distributors or stores that purchase from larger, more established companies that have greater financial, managerial, sales and technical resources.
 In addition, we compete for limited retailer shelf space for our products.
-Larger competitors, such as mainstream food companies including General Mills, Nestle S.A., Kraft Foods, Groupe Danone and Kellogg Company also may be able to benefit from economies of scale, pricing advantages or the introduction of new products that compete with our products.
+Larger competitors, such as mainstream food companies including General Mills, Nestle S.A., Kraft Foods, Groupe Danone, Kellogg Company and Sara Lee Corporation, also may be able to benefit from economies of scale, pricing advantages or the introduction of new products that compete with our products.
 Retailers also market competitive products under their own private labels.

 The beverage market is large and highly competitive.
 The tea portion of the beverage market is also highly competitive.
 Competitive factors in the tea industry include product quality and taste, brand awareness among consumers, variety of specialty tea flavors, interesting or unique product names, product packaging and package design, supermarket and grocery store shelf space, alternative distribution channels, reputation, price, advertising and promotion.
-We currently compete in the specialty tea market segment which consists of herb tea, green tea, wellness tea and specialty black tea.
+We currently compete in the specialty tea market, which consists of herb tea, green tea, wellness tea and specialty black tea.
 Our specialty herb tea products, like other specialty tea products, are priced higher than most commodity black tea products.
-Our principal competitors on a national basis in the specialty teas market segment are Thomas J. Lipton Company, a division of Unilever PLC and R.C.
+Our principal competitors on a national basis in the specialty tea market are Thomas J. Lipton Company, a division of Unilever PLC, and R.C.
 Bigelow, Inc. Unilever has substantially greater financial resources than our tea business.
 Additional competitors include a number of regional specialty tea companies.
-Private Label competition in the specialty tea category is currently minimal.
+There may be potential entrants which are not currently in the specialty tea market who may have substantially greater resources than we have.
+Private label competition in the specialty tea category is currently minimal.